-Moderation is important for all business Instagram accounts.
-With tools like Smart Moderation, you can have an AI remove and block spam, while also deleting comments that use language blocked in your filters.
+Moderation is essential for all business Instagram accounts.
+With tools like Smart Moderation, you can have an AI remove and block spam while also deleting comments that use language blocked in your filters.

 However, you don't want to delete every comment.
 You should be engaging as much as possible, linking to products to help customers, and always responding in your brand voice.

 How Much Time Should You Spend On Instagram?